TriplyDB/Documentation/docs/ratt-extract/index.md

 <h3 id='sparql-endpoint'>SPARQL endpoints</h3>

 The [previous section](#sparql-query) explained how RATT pipelines can be connected to TriplyDB Saved Queries.
 It is also possible to connect RATT to raw SPARQL endpoints, including non-TriplyDB endpoints.
-Unfortunately, SPARQL endpoints do not offer the same production-grade features as TriplyDB Saved Queries.
+Unfortunately, raw SPARQL endpoints do not offer the same production-grade features as TriplyDB Saved Queries.
 For example, there is no standardized way to retrieve larger result sets.

 The following code snippet issues a raw SPARQL query against a public SPARQL endpoint: